bradpurchase/nvim-config/README.md

 # nvim-config

 My config for Neovim on top of [LazyVim](https://www.lazyvim.org/).
+It suits me, but it might suit you, too!

 ## How to use